Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * Page attachments are migrated into a media library named: *"Attachments for site \<sitename\>"*
 * The media library contains folders matching the content tree structure for all pages with attachments (including empty folders for parent pages without attachments).
 The folders are named after the *node alias* of the source pages.
-  * Each page's folder directly contains all unsorted attachments (files added on the *Attachments* tab in the Xperience 13 *Pages* application).
+  * Each page's folder directly contains all unsorted attachments (files added on the *Attachments* tab in the source's *Pages* application).
   * Attachments stored in specific page fields are placed into subfolders, named in format: *"__fieldname"*.
 These subfolders can include multiple files for fields of the *Attachments* type, or a single file for *File* type fields.
 * Any "floating" attachments without an associated page are migrated into the media library root folder.
 * The migration does not include temporary attachments (created when a file upload is not finished correctly).
 If any are present on the source instance, a warning is logged in the [migration protocol](./MIGRATION_PROTOCOL_REFERENCE.md).